wmeints/effective-llm-applications/manuscript/02-essential-llmops-knowledge.md

 We'll cover monitoring in greater deal as we go through the remaining chapters in this book:

-- In chapter 4, we use monitoring to collect data needed to iterate on your prompts.
+- In [#s](#the-art-and-nonsense-of-prompt-engineering), we use monitoring to collect data needed to iterate on your prompts.
 - In chapter 5, we cover how to monitor calls to tools connected to the LLM.
 - In chapter 6, we'll look at how to monitor the interaction between the LLM and a search engine.